 In 2021, Alvopetro commenced a formal voluntary social contribution program targeting the long-term sustainability of seven communities within its direct and indirect areas of influence and completed a comprehensive community assessment visiting over 190 families in its areas of operations.
+Initiatives in 2021 and 2022 included:

-In 2022, the Company expects to allocate up to \$0.20 per boe produced to voluntary social investments to contribute to the long-term sustainability of these communities.
-Early initiatives include a music and arts program for 200 underprivileged students and a program working with 192 farmers to boost small plot farming productivity through circular water systems and collective cooperation in productive systems and techniques.
+- a music and arts program for 144 students; - a program working with 40 families to boost small plot farming productivity through circular water systems and collective cooperation in productive systems and techniques; - a youth volleyball program offering free volleyball practice for over 60 students and young adults; and - commencement of support for a nature conservation program focused on conservation awareness and restoration of habitats for the maned three-toed sloth.